Bills–Patriots rivalry: 2010–2019: The Tom Brady era, Part II

-2020–present: the Josh Allen / post-Brady era
+2020–present: The Josh Allen/post-Brady era

-The current decade has begun in favor of the Bills, who hold a 6-1 edge including a historic playoff domination of the Patriots in January 2022.
+The current decade has begun in favor of the Bills, who hold a 7–2 edge including a historic playoff domination of the Patriots in January 2022.

 In the first game of this new decade, the two teams met at Bills Stadium on November 1, 2020.
 This game was yet another tightly contested game between the two opponents, with both teams opting to rely primarily on their run games.
 After a 28-yard field goal put the Bills up 24–21, the Patriots would drive down the field in the final minutes of the fourth quarter, reaching Buffalo's 19 yard line.
 However, the Bills recovered the football after the Patriots' new quarterback, Cam Newton, fumbled with 31 seconds left in the game, giving the Bills their first win over New England since 2016, breaking a 7-game winning streak for the Patriots in the series.
 Buffalo would go on to claim the division title in week 15, ending New England's streak of division titles at 11 years, an NFL-record.
 The two teams met again at Gillette Stadium in Foxborough later in the season.
 This game was dominated by the Bills, with Buffalo mostly relying on their passing game.
-Bills quarterback Josh Allen threw four touchdown passes as the Bills would go on to win 38–9, the worst loss of New England coach Bill Belichick's career.
+Bills quarterback Josh Allen threw four touchdown passes as the Bills would go on to win 38–9, the worst loss of New England coach Bill Belichick's career up to that point.
 This marked the first time that the Bills swept the Patriots in the season series since the 1999 season.
 It stands as the worst home loss for the Patriots in the 21st century and the worst loss anywhere since the Bills defeated them 31–0 at home in 2003.

 The following year, Buffalo and New England would find each other battling for the division lead throughout the season.
 During their first meeting on December 6, which was impacted by winds greater than 40 miles per hour, the Patriots only threw the ball 3 times with rookie quarterback Mac Jones, running the ball 46 times, including a 64-yard touchdown run by Damien Harris, as Buffalo opted to pass more.
 The Bills scored a touchdown on just one of their four redzone possessions, failing to score on their final two attempts and allowing New England to win 14–10.
 Buffalo won the week 16 rematch in New England 33–21, taking advantage of the normalized weather conditions as Allen passed for over 300 yards and 3 touchdowns.
 Jones, however, was held to less than 150 yards passing with two interceptions and 14 of 32 passes completed.

 In 2022 came "The Perfect Offensive Game" by the Bills against the Patriots in the wild card round of the playoffs; the 47–17 loss was one of the three worst losses of the Patriots in the 21st century, all three of which were suffered at the hands of the Bills in this rivalry.